Americans return to in-person church with emotion — and uncertainty about the future of worship

 On Sunday, the tall 26-year-old civil engineer beamed as he walked into the bright, sunny church, fist-bumping at check-in, then greeting a high school friend who became the church drummer.
-During the service, Chang watched the lights come down and people around him outstretched their arms in prayer.
+During the service, Chang watched the lights come down and people around him reach out their arms in prayer.
 He stood with his eyes closed, feeling the vibrations of the band’s music.

 He was back at church.